minzey/inventory-management/README.md

 Inventory management application lets users perform CRUD operations on inventory items, and download an export of inventory in a CSV file.

+### Features
+1. Supports CRUD
+2. Application supports multiple timezones.
+Select your timezone on the homepage to see data wrt your time.
+3. All records in inventory can be exported to a csv file.
+The datetime fields in the file are translated in localtime of the client (from the timezone selected).

 Extra feature attempted - **Export inventory to CSV**

 ## Stack used